by Mary E. Lowd

 Fact simply tapped the uni-meter with a delicate claw.
 Then zhe winked, an entirely uncharacteristic behavior for the android fox.
 Grawf was quite surprised.

-Fact coughed and said, “I had limited time and no access to the lumo-bay projection records.”
+Fact coughed and said, “I had limited time and no access to the lumo-bay projection records, except for those stored in a glitchy subroutine that I’ve been keeping firewalled in my uni-meter.”

 Lt.
 Vonn replied, still with her voice low, “They look fine.”
 Raising her voice, the chief security officer called out, “Captain, be carefu–”